-The Science Media Centre will in March offer workshops in Auckland and Wellington and an open-access webinar on making short videos to communicate research.
+The Science Media Centre offers workshops in Auckland and Wellington on making short videos to communicate research.

-These Science Media SAVVY workshops focus on giving scientists the tools and skills to communicate their research in 90 second videos aimed at an online audience and leveraging platforms like Youtube and Vimeo and news websites like Stuff and Herald Online.
+These Science Media SAVVY workshops focus on giving scientists the tools and skills to communicate their research in 90 second videos aimed at an online audience and leveraging platforms like YouTube and Vimeo and news websites like Stuff and NZ Herald.

 Great short videos can be produced using the high-definition camera built into your smartphone or tablet.
 How can you harness this technology to bring your science to life and what are the best ways to shoot, edit and distribute your video content?

 Video production expert Baz Caitcheon knows exactly how to get the best out of smartphones and video editing apps and has trained Fairfax Media journalists in smartphone-based video production.

 He will answer all of your questions, give you some hands-on demos and introduce you to great tools that will help you in the video production process.

 You will gain experience shooting footage and developing a video concept.

 PLUS: In the weeks following the workshop, Baz will mentor you to help you on the path to producing your first science video.